bapatlaayyanna/Thyroid_Detection/README.md

 # Thyroid Detection Using Machine Learning

-A classification methodology to predict the type of Thyroid based on the given training data.
+A classification methodology to predict the type of Thyroid based on the given data.

 Ex: